About Megan Hilty

 "She's a star.
 She has always been a star." - Louis Peitzman, Buzzfeed

-In eight short years, Megan Hilty has gone from understudy on Broadway to a star of stage, screen, and music.
+In a few short years, Megan Hilty has gone from understudy on Broadway to a star of stage, screen, and music.
 Her impressive accomplishments have made her one of the fastest rising talents in the entertainment world.

 Upon graduation, Megan was offered the role of "Glinda" standby for the Broadway company of Wicked.
 She made her Broadway debut in the fall of 2004 opposite Tony winner Idina Menzel, and was asked to take over as principal Glinda in May 2005.
 After a year on Broadway, Megan performed the role on tour and in the 2007-2009 Los Angeles production.